-The Faculty's home, located on the North Campus, is the Van Vliet Physical Education and Recreation Centre named by the University of Alberta in honor of the contributions of Dr Maurice (Maury) L Van Vliet.
-Dr Van Vliet served the University with distinction from 1945 to 1978 as a teacher, scholar, coach, administrator, and as the founding Dean of the Faculty of Physical Education and Recreation.
-The Van Vliet Centre itself is comprised of the following facilities:
+The Faculty's main home, located on the North Campus, is the Van Vliet Complex named by the University of Alberta in honor of the contributions of Dr Maurice (Maury) L Van Vliet.
+Dr Van Vliet served the University with distinction from 1945 to 1978 as a teacher, scholar, coach, administrator, and as the founding Dean of the Faculty of Kinesiology, Sport, and Recreation.

+The Van Vliet Complex itself is comprised of the following facilities:

-- · Universiade Pavilion
+- Universiade Pavilion

-- Clare Drake Arena
+- · Clare Drake Arena

-- · Main Gymnasium
+- Main Gymnasium

+- East Gym

 - Varsity Field

-- · Dance studio
+- Dance studio

 - Racquetball courts

 - Squash courts

-- · Indoor swimming pools (2)
+- Indoor swimming pools (2)

-- · Indoor climbing wall (15 metres)

 - Indoor track (Two hundred metres)

-- · Campus Fitness and Lifestyle Centre
+- Hanson Fitness and Lifestyle Centre